Nintendo's official alternative to Mario ROM Hacks

 - Easter Egg: The Luigi Mushroom appears infrequently.

-- Fake Difficulty: Bound to happen, since people can share levels to other players.
+- Fake Difficulty: Given Sturgeon's Law, this is bound to happen with some user created levels, especially since people can share levels to other players.

 - Game Maker: Designed to be this for 2D Mario platformers, as the game is confirmed to be getting more graphical styles and objects from other games in the series.